-The opposite direction differential correlation receiver system is probably the best option but a switching differential will work well too.
-For the purposes of this paper we assume that a simple solution exists in this form or in a synthesis form and use the numbers to provide a scale and reference for a more detailed design.
-Luckily, there have been significant advances in room-temperature low-cost receivers with adequate noise figure, which today cost as little as 60 yuan each, and advances in FPGA that make processing the signal into 0.1\%\ frequency bands (roughly 1 MHz) readily achievable so that one can easily envisage adding 20 or so receivers covering this frequency range to the existing system.
-The major cost is the effort to assemble and install the receivers and antennas.
+The opposite direction differential correlation receiver system is probably the best option, but a switching differential will also work well.
+For the purposes of this paper we assume that a simple solution exists in this form and use the numbers to provide a scale and reference for a more detailed design.

+Significant advances in room-temperature low-cost receivers with adequate noise figure have been made.
+In 2014 they cost as little as 60 yuan each.
+There have also been advances in FPGA that make processing the signal into 0.1 per cent frequency bands (roughly 1 MHz) readily achievable, so that adding about 20 receivers covering this frequency range to the existing system can easily be envisaged.
+The main cost is the effort of assembling and installing the receivers and antennas.

-\subsection{Expected Signal Level}
+\subsection{Expected signal level}

-There have been a number of estimates of the expected 21-cm intensity mapping signal level.
-A recent paper \cite{Bull:2014} gives $T_b = \overline{T}_b (1 + \delta_\mathrm{HI})$ which is given by
+There have been a number of estimates of the expected 21 cm intensity mapping signal level.
+A recent paper \citep{Bull:2014} has reported the effective HI brightness temperature $T_b$ split into a homogeneous and fluctuating part, such that $T_b = \overline{T}_b (1 + \delta_\mathrm{HI})$ and